Flex Seal: Advertising

-Flex Seal has gained attention for its television advertising, including a popular advertisement where Phil Swift bisects a boat hull, repairs it with Flex Tape, and successfully drives it on a lake.
+Flex Seal has gained attention for its television advertising, including a popular advertisement where Phil Swift bisects a boat hull, repairs it with Flex Tape, and successfully sails it on a lake.
 A 2017 collaboration between Inside Edition, the Good Housekeeping Institute and a Lake Hopatcong marina recreated this experiment and found that although some water began to collect in the repaired boat, it "remained seaworthy" with a driver.

 From 2013 to 2019, the company sponsored NASCAR Xfinity Series team JD Motorsports, sponsoring drivers who have included Ross Chastain, Landon Cassill, and Jeffrey Earnhardt.
 During one 2017 race, Flex Tape was used to repair crash damage on the car that the company sponsored, which was driven by Garrett Smithley.